 Zeeland is a somewhat small city located in the state of Michigan.
 With a population of 5,626 people and five constituent neighborhoods, Zeeland is the 185th largest community in Michigan.

-Unlike some cities, Zeeland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Zeeland are a mix of both white- and blue-collar jobs.
-Overall, Zeeland is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Zeeland who work in sales jobs (10.09%), management occupations (8.08%), and business and financial occupations (8.08%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Zeeland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Zeeland is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Zeeland who work in office and administrative support (10.16%), sales jobs (9.77%), and management occupations (9.43%).

-The per capita income in Zeeland in 2010 was $22,217, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $88,868 for a family of four.
+The per capita income in Zeeland in 2010 was $24,200, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $96,800 for a family of four.
 However, Zeeland contains both very wealthy and poor people as well.

+Zeeland is a somewhat ethnically-diverse city.
 The people who call Zeeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Zeeland residents report their race to be White, followed by Asian.
-Important ancestries of people in Zeeland include German, Irish, English, and French .
+Zeeland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.18% of the city’s residents.
+Important ancestries of people in Zeeland include German, English, Irish, and French .

 The most common language spoken in Zeeland is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Laotian.